Oil and gas: Protect petroleum workers from radioactive material with personal dosimeter

 Radiation protection training for oil and gas workers

-Furthermore, those who work directly with ionizing radiation and are not trained in the field should still be competent enough to carry out their responsibilities if needed.
-This is especially important for people whose main qualifications come from other disciplines, such as diving.
+In addition, people who work directly with ionizing radiation and are not trained in this field must be sufficiently competent to assume their responsibilities, should the need arise.
+This is particularly important for people whose main qualifications come from other disciplines, such as scuba diving.

 These individuals could be affected by the work in one way or another.
 It is therefore essential to give them specific details or instructions.
 This information will enable them to minimize any possible exposure.

-The intensity of the instruction needs to be appropriate for those with different levels of experience, and this will include people like qualified experts and radiation protection officers.
-Other people who might be included are workers who are occupationally exposed to radioactive elements on a regular basis, general office or plant workers, and any other individuals.
+The level of training should be appropriate for people with different levels of experience, including people such as qualified experts and radiation protection officers.
+Other people likely to be included are employees professionally exposed to radioactive elements on a regular basis, office or factory workers, and any other persons.

 Before training begins, trainers need to be fully conversant with the technologies to be used, as well as the company's procedures and environment.